RutronikSystemSolutions/RDK2_RAB3_Radar_Presence_Detection/README.md

 ## Operation

-Simply plug a USB cable into the Kit Prog3 USB connector.
+Plug a USB cable into the Kit Prog3 USB connector.
 You then have 2 possibilities:
-1) Use with a custom GUI (C# Visual Studio project is located inside the directory gui/src).
+1) Use with a custom GUI (the C# Visual Studio project is located inside the directory gui/src).

-In that case, you should have this define inside the main.c file:
+In that case, you should have this defined inside the main.c file:

 ```
 #define OUTPUT_FOR_VISUALISATION_GUI